timyiu478/smartcontract.engineer/README.md

 This repository contains some of my notes to the smartcontract.engineer challenges.

-Note: These notes are provided as learning resources only!!!
+> Note: These notes are provided as learning resources only!!!
 Please do not copy them — they're here to support understanding, not serve as plug-and-play answers.
+The code is not security reviewed!!

 # Selected Notes